npetrovski/l2js-client/README.md

 | A | B  |C|D|E|F|G|H|I|…|
 ```

-All fields (header and content) are written in little endian (a.k.a.
+All fields (header and content) are written in little-endian (a.k.a.
 Intel's byte order).
 This includes both numeric and string fields.

 ### Header